-June has been declared by the White House to be National Homeownership Month, and, just as in years before, this month-long recognition of homeowners celebrates those who have invested in themselves, their city, their state, and their country by becoming buying homes all across the United States.
+June is National Homeownership Month, and, just as in years before, this month-long recognition of homeowners celebrates those who have invested in themselves, their city, their state, and their country by buying homes all across the United States.

 The subject of homeownership is not a new topic of discussion, but it is increasingly being researched and explored by a broader range of people and institutions including government agencies, policy makers, academics, charities, and corporate agencies alike.